Cybercrime is a real nightmare; it’s time to fight it!

 Beware of phishing scams

 Phishing is a type of scam that involves tricking people into giving out personal information.
-Phishing scams can be carried out over email, SMS, or in person and use different methods of deception to make it seem like your bank or other entities are trying to verify your identity.
+Phishing scams can be carried out over email, SMS, or in person, and different methods of deception can be used to make it seem like your bank or other entities are trying to verify your identity.

 How do you spot a phishing scam?
-In general, it’s probably a phishing attempt if someone knows your password; the same is true for any other sensitive information that might be stored on that site or device.
-It’s also important not to use the same login details for multiple sites; this makes it easier for hackers who gain access through one compromised site (for example) to go on from there and get into another.
+If someone knows your password, it’s probably a phishing attempt; the same is true for any other sensitive information that might be stored on that site or device.
+It’s also important not to use the exact login details for multiple sites; this makes it easier for hackers who gain access through one compromised site (for example) to go on from there and get into another.

 Finally, it’s best practice to change your passwords regularly and create complex passwords that include symbols like “$” or capital letters; this makes it more difficult for hackers to crack these types of passwords than simply using common phrases.